-Where objects are being linked together into a partially-linked object, only one of the sections may have an entry point.
-You will need to rebuild your objects to achieve this.
-Note: It is not possible here to use the linker option -entry to select one of the entry points.
+Where objects are being linked together into a partially-linked object, only one of the sections in the objects may have an entry point.
+Note: It is not possible here to use the linker option --entry to select one of the entry points.